 Looking for ways to shrink your carbon footprint and do your part for the environment?
 Heat pumps are a great solution.
 Switching to a heat pump can reduce your household’s greenhouse gas footprint by over 90%!

-Thinking about getting a heat pump??
+Thinking about getting a heat pump?
 Start by getting free home energy advice from a CityGreen expert when you bank with Vancity.
-Plus, members get up to $400 in rebates for EnerGuide pre-retrofit and post-retrofit home evaluations.
+You can learn more about what will be a good fit for your home and can also get help with reviewing quotes from heat pump installers.